-There are many options out there for safety training management software and finding the one that is right for you can almost be as stressful as managing an organization’s training.
-While most training software will offer similar solutions to your problems, certain ones will better complement your current training program.
+With so many options out there for safety training management software, finding the right one can almost be as stressful as managing an organization’s training!
 Ask yourself these three questions when you’re shopping for safety training software in order to find the one that best fits your needs.

-What are all the features that you'll need from a training management software?
+What are essential features in training management software?

 You want your training software to fit into your training program, not the other way around.
 Before you start browsing software, begin by putting together a simple baseline of your current training processes, pain points, and needs.